DodlaSreekanth/M1_Application_Caluculator/1_Requirements/Readme.md

 Calculator are long-lasting, and they have almost all kinds of calculators such as basic, scientific, graphing, financial etc.

+## STRENGTHS

+The ultimate strength of Calculators is its innovative and user-friendly products. calculators are long-lasting, and they have almost all kinds of calculators such as basic, scientific, graphing, financial, etc. Their technological expertise is one of the greatest.
+Workforce with more than 10000 people and powerful marketing has made it a market giant among tech-based businesses.
+Casio has the trust of people, which is valuable than any other strength.
+Also, they have a huge loyal customer base all over the world.

+## WEAKNESSES

+Casio has a strong brand image for manufacturing calculators, but at the same time, this brand image works as a stereotype for them.
+It is Casio’s weakness.
+Casio has many other wonderful product lines other than calculators, but people don’t rely on them much when buying something than calculators.
+Even though this company has a wide range of product portfolio, it’s prolonged when it comes to launching new products matching the changing customer’s needs.
+As a result, those who want a change in their electronics accessories tend to avoid Casio.

+## OPPORTUNITIES

+The tech-based market has a huge opportunities in capturing the youth market.
+And Casio is comparatively already one step ahead than other companies.
+Because since the beginning of childhood, we got introduced to Casio as a helping partner in mathematics.
+We accepted it as a companion, and an emotional attachment grew.
+So if Casio launches any innovative products for the youth generation, they won’t think much before give it a try.
+Also, sponsoring different events and working towards the educational improvement campaigns can add more segments to their customer base.

+## THREATS
+Although Casio enjoys a substantial competitive advantage in the calculator business, strong competitors such as Nikon, Fastrack, Panasonic, Sony, Pentax, etc. are emerging daily and gaining popularity among people.
+Also, due to the stereotype image for “Only a calculator brand,” it’s getting hard for Casio to enter sports and other tech-product lines as there’re already many strong brands are ruling.
+Their slower growth in technological innovation will also bring a significant threat in the upcoming dynamic world.

 # 4W's and 1'H

 ## Who: